waku-org/nwaku/docs/tutorial/heaptrack.md

 ### Create nwaku memory report with heaptrack

 nwaku only works correctly with heaptrack operating in 'preload' mode, i.e. the memory is tracked from the beginning.
-To achive this, the `heaptrack` binary should be prepended to the usual `wakunode`:
+To achieve this, the `heaptrack` binary should be prepended to the usual `wakunode`:

 e.g.:
 `<base_heaptrack_folder>/build/bin/heaptrack <base_nwaku_folder>/build/wakunode2 ...`